haripen/rmC3DPoints/README.md

 ## Usage
 Make sure you have **ezc3d** and **numpy** installed.

-Check the ``virtual_markers'' list if you need to remove others and add the additional ones to the list.
+Check the ``virtual_markers`` list if you need to remove others and add the additional ones to the list.

 Edit the ``remove_also`` list if necessary.